Bubble and Squeak Makes a Perfect Post-Holiday Meal

 Fried eggs, to serve (optional)

-Gently heat the butter and oil in a wide, shallow skillet over medium heat, and add the onion.
-Cook for five minutes, until the onion is softened.
+Gently heat the butter and oil in a wide, shallow nonstick skillet over medium heat, and add the onion.
+Cook for 5 minutes, until the onion is softened.

 Turn up the heat to medium-high and add the shredded Brussels sprouts, cabbage (if using), and carrots.
 Season with a little salt and pepper.
 Cook for five minutes, until the vegetables start to color.